intrahype/anecdotaltech/README.md

 Personal Functions will be an everchanging showcase of my current python skills

-Work functions will be scripts written for use at work and for repeated workflow automation, these are generic functions that could be used in many different enviroments and situations
+Work functions will be scripts written for use at work and workflow automation, these are generic functions that could be used in many different enviroments and situations